University of Georgia — College of Agricultural and Environmental Sciences

 The University of Georgia (UGA) offers a Master's Degree from the College of Agricultural and Environmental Sciences.
 The program is designed for students from a wide variety of backgrounds who desire further studies in international research and development, and is tailored to each student's interests and career goals.

 Candidates will be required to complete 30 to 36 semester credits, depending on whether they choose to pursue a thesis or non-thesis option.
 By completing this program, candidates will have a solid working knowledge of crop and animal production practices, sustainable agricultural production in a variety of environments, water quality and availability, biodiversity, and an introduction to the economic aspects of international agricultural development.
-Upon their return from Peace Corps assignments, students will integrate their field experience with their academic studies by completing a thesis or other significant report.

 - Bachelor's degree from an accredited college or university

 - An acceptable GRE score, and departmental approval for admission

 - An interest inquiry must be made to the Office of Global Programs prior to the graduate school admissions process.